-Hence, the headline strategic of allocating 10,320 dwellings to the "Science Vale" area is misleading when in fact up to more than 20,000 houses are being built, have been allocated or proposed to the area in total, including around Didcot.
+Hence, the headline strategy of allocating 10,320 dwellings to the "Science Vale" area is misleading when in fact more than 20,000 houses are being built, have been allocated or proposed in the area, including around Didcot.
 As a result, housing provision within the Science Vale is significant.